matusnovak/wrenbind17/docs/content/Tutorial/fn.md

 ---
-title: Callbacks via Fn.new
+title: 10.
+Fn.new and callbacks
-weight: 130
 ---

+# 10. Fn.new and callbacks

 Let's say you have a GUI button widget and you want to have a specific action when a user clicks on it.